-The colorful Plains Lubber Grasshopper makes a big impression thanks to its large size and tiny wings.
+The sizable Plains Lubber Grasshopper makes a big impression thanks to its heft and tiny, pink wings.

 Though it can leap like a champion, the native Plains Lubber Grasshopper does not fly.
 There are a handful of color variations: some are either dark or light brown while others are green.
 All have small, speckled wings near the middle of the body that range from blush to bright pink.
-The long, rear legs have a black joint.
-An ivory stripe runs down the center of the back, with small ivory dots on either side of it.
-The dark head may be gray or blue-gray or dark green.
 An ivory line stretches down both sides of the head and thorax.
+The long, rear legs have a black 'knee' joint.
+Two thin ivory stripes run down the center of the back, with small ivory dots on either side of it.
+The dark head may be gray, blue-gray, or dark green.

-Historically, they had been once been an agricultural pest to crops like cotton.
+Historically, Plains Lubber Grasshoppers had been once been an agricultural pest to crops like cotton.
 Now they are not found in sufficient numbers to be a significant threat to any crop.
 They sometimes have population booms for a few years, but are then scarcely sighted in years after.
 It is possible that eggs delay hatching for a year or two until better conditions occur.
 Hatching occurs in the spring, and after a series of molting, adults are mature by late summer.
-Thanks to the visibly large size of its cells and DNA, the Plains Lubber Grasshopper helped scientists research chromosomes in the early history of the field of genetics.
+Thanks to the visibly large size of this species' cells and DNA, the Plains Lubber Grasshopper helped scientists understand chromosomes in the early years of genetic research.

 Scientific Name: Bracystola magna

 Size (Adult; Length): 45mm to 55mm (1.76in to 2.15in)